Chapter 8. Central Dogma

 ⑵ Prokaryotic and Eukaryotic mRNAs

-○ When one mRNA molecule encodes several different polypeptide chains
+○ A single mRNA molecule encodes several different polypeptide chains.

-○ The starting region of each polypeptide has a ribosome binding site (RBS)
+○ Each polypeptide has a start site containing a ribosome binding site (RBS).

-○ Polyribosome (polysome): Multiple ribosomes bound to one mRNA
+○ Polyribosome (polysome): A structure where multiple ribosomes are bound to a single mRNA.

-○ Polyribosomes are also observed in eukaryotes, but in very small quantities
+○ Polyribosomes are observed but are extremely rare.

-○ RRNA: Polyribosomes are also observed in eukaryotes
+○ rRNA: Polyribosomes are also observed in eukaryotic cells for rRNA.

-③ Concurrency of transcription and translation: Only prokaryotes progress simultaneously
+③ Simultaneity of transcription and translation: Occurs only in prokaryotes.

-② Both strands of the DNA chain encode genes, but any single gene uses only one strand of DNA as a template
+② Both strands of the DNA can encode genes, but any given gene uses only one strand as the template.

-○ sense strand (password strand, (+) strand, non-template strand): RNA polymerase free chain, easy for codon analysis
+○ Sense strand (coding strand, (+) strand, non-template strand): The strand to which RNA polymerase does not bind, making it convenient for codon analysis.

-○ anti-sense strands (non-coding strands, (-) strands, template strands): RNA polymerase chain
+○ Anti-sense strands (non-coding strands, (-) strands, template strands): The strand to which RNA polymerase binds.

 ○ Example: Yeast galactose genes (6 total)